 IT WAS HIS OWN PERSONAL MANIFEST DESTINY, AND IT PAID OFF BIG TIME.

 When the idea he submitted was selected, inviting him to the event, nobody could have guessed what would eventually unfold.
 Daniel had no Hollywood connections, no experience, and no basic finances to support the trip.
 He took out a title loan on his car for just enough funds to hop a plane, and still he had no place to stay once he got to Napa.
 But Daniel’s belief in his idea and his spirit for adventure drove him to make the cross-country journey.
 It was his own personal manifest destiny, and it paid off big time.

 At Friday’s semi-finals in the Lifestyle Pavilion in downtown Napa, Daniel and fifteen others pitched their ideas to Peter and I. We then gave feedback on their concepts and verbal pitch to ready them for the finals, should they make it.
 The audience voted, and Daniel and his idea for a docu-style reality series made it to the top ten.
-This meant he’d be face to face with Weinstein execs joining us on Sunday, but it also meant he’d have to survive by the kindness of strangers for two more days in downtown Napa.
+This meant he’d be face to face with The Weinstein Company execs joining us on Sunday, but it also meant he’d have to survive by the kindness of strangers for two more days in downtown Napa.
 He made use of the time reworking and honing his pitch for his big shot.

 “I’M GOING TO BUY THIS IN THE ROOM”